Glossary

 Tiling offload |

-Tiling offload refers to offloading tiling computation to the AI CPU on the device side, so that the entire computation can be efficiently completed on the device side. |
+Tiling offload refers to offloading tiling computation to the AI CPU on the device, so that the entire computation can be efficiently completed on the device. |

 Separation mode |

 A working mode of the AI Core.
-In this mode, the matrix and vector units are separately scheduled by independent scalar scheduling units and are separately deployed on the Cube Core and Vector Core.
-The Cube Core and Vector Core are combined in a certain ratio (1:N).
-This combination is considered as one AI Core, and the number of cores of the AI Core is subject to that of the Cube Core. |
+In this mode, the Cube Unit and Vector Unit are separately scheduled by independent Scalar Units and are deployed on the Cube Core and Vector Core, respectively.
+By combining Cube Cores and Vector Cores in a certain ratio (1:N), such a combination is considered as an AI Core.
+The number of AI Cores is determined by the number of Cube Cores. |

-Twin Debugging |
+Twin debugging |

-An operator debugging method provided by Ascend C. It supports debugging of the precision in the CPU domain and the precision and performance in the NPU domain. |
+An operator debugging method provided by Ascend C. It supports accuracy debugging on the CPU and accuracy/performance debugging on the NPU. |

 Pipeline task |

-The Ascend C programming paradigm is a pipeline programming paradigm.
-The processing program in the operator core is divided into multiple pipeline tasks.
-A pipeline task refers to a parallel task scheduled by the main program in a single-core processing program.
+Ascend C adopts a pipeline programming paradigm, which divides the processing program in the operator core into multiple pipeline tasks.
+Pipeline tasks refer to a parallel of tasks scheduled by a main program in a single-core processing program.
 Inside a kernel function, pipeline tasks can be used to implement parallel data processing, further improving performance. |

 Continuous mode |

-A mode that can be selected when the mask is used to control the elements involved in the vector computation in each repeat.
-It indicates the number of consecutive elements involved in the computation. |
+A mode that can be selected when a mask is used to control which elements participate in the vector computation in each repeat.
+It specifies the number of consecutive elements involved in the computation. |

 Coupling mode |

 A working mode of the AI Core.
-In this mode, the same scalar scheduling unit is used to schedule the matrix and vector units at the same time, and all units are deployed on the same AI Core. |
+In this mode, the same Scalar Unit is used to schedule the Cube Unit and the Vector Unit simultaneously, and all units are deployed on the same AI Core. |

-Fused Operator |
+Fused operator |

 A fused operator is formed by multiple independent small operators, and has equivalent functions as these operators, but usually with better performance.
 Vector and Cube operators can be fused based on specific algorithms to achieve performance benefits. |

-Operator graph refers to running operators in GE graph mode.
+It refers to running operators in GE graph mode.
 In this mode, all operators are first constructed into a graph, and then the graph is delivered to the Ascend AI Processor for execution through GE. |

-An operator prototype is an abstract description of an operator, defining the inputs, outputs, and attributes of the operator. |
+An operator prototype is an abstract description of an operator, defining the inputs, outputs, attributes, and other information of the operator. |

 Bitwise mode |

-A mode that can be selected when the mask is used to control the elements involved in the vector computation in each repeat.
-It can control the elements involved in the computation by bit.
-The value 1 of a bit indicates that the element is involved in the computation, and the value 0 indicates that the element is not involved in the computation. |
+A mode that can be selected when a mask is used to control which elements participate in the vector computation in each repeat.
+In bitwise mode, elements are controlled by bit, where a bit value of 1 indicates participation in the computation, and a bit value of 0 indicates exclusion. |

 Custom operator project |

-An operator project generated by the msOpGen tool and provided by Ascend C. |
+An operator project generated by msOpGen and provided by Ascend C. |